R2B: Return to Base: Plot

 Captain Jung Tae-yoon (Rain), a Republic of Korea Air Force pilot in the Black Eagles aerobatic team, performs a cocky and dangerous maneuver during an air show and is promptly transferred to the 21st Fighter Wing, a combat unit flying the F-15K strike fighter, led by Brigadier General Choi Byeong-gil (Jo Sung-ha) and Major Park Dae-suh (Kim Sung-soo).
 There he meets Cheol-hee (Yoo Jun-sang), the unit's own elite pilot.
 The two quickly come into friction, as Tae-yoon is free-spirited while Cheol-hee is by-the-book.

 When a Korean People's Air Force MiG-29 crosses the Korean Demilitarized Zone in an attempt to defect, the 21st sorties to escort it.
 Suddenly, a second KPAF MiG-29 intercepts the escort, shoots the defector down, and flies toward Seoul.
 The 21st attempts to engage, but is told that the rules of engagement prohibit engagements over populated areas and is forced to allow it to attack Seoul, causing catastrophic destruction and numerous casualties.
 Tae-yoon and Dae-suh pursue the MiG as it returns to North Korean airspace, but it attacks and cripples Dae-suh's plane.
 Noticing civilians below, Dae-suh ejects Ji Seok-hyun, his weapon systems officer, to safety and maneuvers his plane out of the civilians' way, but his ejection seat fails and he crashes into a mountain, killing him.
 Still unable to engage the MiG, Tae-yoon is forced to turn back, allowing it to escape.

 Back at the airbase, the 21st is informed that a North Korean battalion led by General Kang Sang Yeol has gone rogue, seizing a nuclear silo with the intent of firing a ballistic missile at the United States.
 An American officer with United States Forces Korea informs the ROKAF that they have prepared a B-2 Spirit for a preemptive strike, which would reignite the Korean conflict.
 Because the U.S. refuses to rescue Seok-hyun, the ROKAF and the Ministry of National Defense secretly launch their own rescue mission, assigning only a T-50 and an F-15K to avoid attention.
+When the U.S learned of the Operations, they ordered the ROKAF and the Ministry of National Defense to ask their troops to stand down but they rejected.

 The mission is launched, and Seok-hyun is rescued by South Korean pararescue troops.
 After destroying the rogue battalion's base, the 21st is confronted by the MiG-29 from earlier, and they battle.
 During the dogfight, the MiG-29 stalls, allowing Tae-yoon to shoot it down.
 The T-50 is lost while trying to evade a SAM, but the pilot survives.
 The mission is a success, and the B-2 strike is called off.
 At the end, Tae-yoon gives his respects to his fallen comrade.